bittoshimoto/Bit/doc/getting-started.md

 ### Sending transactions

 Bit implements the [Unspent Transaction Output (UTXO)](https://en.wikipedia.org/wiki/Unspent_transaction_output) model to track which amounts of coin belong to an address.
-Owning PEPE means that you know the private key(s) to addresses that are associated with unspent outputs.
+Owning B1T means that you know the private key(s) to addresses that are associated with unspent outputs.
 To spend them, you have to compose a new transaction that spends the value from currently unspent outputs to new outputs.

 ##### sendtoaddress